colinjcotter/borsukulam/README.md

     optimizeresult     (step, variable_1, variable_2) object None ...
 None
     time               datetime64[ns] ...

-# Select just temperature and pressure
+# Select the data correspinding to the variables temperature and pressure
 ulampoints = ulampoints.sel(variable_1='msl',variable_2='t2m')

 # The actual time of the first computed ulampoint
 ulampoints.time.data + ulampoints.step.data[0]

 # The location time of the first computed ulampoint

-numpy.datetime64('2023-12-23T12:00:00.000000000') # sample output; will be None if numerical method fails to find within tolerance
+numpy.datetime64('2023-12-23T12:00:00.000000000')

-[ulampoints.ulampoint_lat.data[0],ulampoints.ulampoint_lon.data[0]]
+[ulampoints.ulampoint_lat.data[0],ulampoints.ulampoint_lon.data[0]]  # sample output; will be None if numerical method is not succesful within tolerance
 [-9.632231990420905, 13.866959712623363]  #  sample output

 # The optimization results of the computation for the first ulampoint (sample output)